-Background checks are a common practice for employers and people who want to confirm a person’s criminal history and background history.
+Background checks are standard for employers and people who want to confirm a person’s criminal history and background history.
 Giving the person’s social security number is the standard procedure for running a background check on them.
-However, in certain situations, this information may not be available, and conducting a background check without social security number can become challenging.
+However, this information may not be available in certain situations, and conducting a background check without social security number can become challenging.

-This article will discuss how to conduct a background check without social security number using various methods and software.
+This article will discuss conducting a background check without social security number using various methods and software.

 See Also: 9 Best Fake Social Security Number Generator Tools